PhilippFors/Discord_ScatterBot/readme.md

 - "Muting" users by taking away their roles and assigning a special muted role.
 Original roles will be given back upon unmuting.
 - Banning and kicking users
 - adding/removing roles from users
-- Archiving Utility: You can configure an archive channel, as well as channels to monitor.
+- Archiving Utility (reqires audit read access): You can configure an archive channel, as well as channels to monitor.
 If a message is pinned in a monitored channel, the bot will automatically remove the pin and post a copy of that message into the archive channel.
 It works with pictures, links and will also put spoilers on images or text if it was in the original message.
 - The bot can purge messages.
 Either just generally in a channel or from a specific user in a channel.
 This is prone to being severly rate limited though.
 - Most features can be used with either a textbased command using the '!' prefix or slash commands (Slash commands hate arrays so that kinda sucks),
 - The bot token will be read from an external text file.